Skip to content

 1-page white paper from ACOM 1-page white paper from HP

-Fixing a draft white paper that’s too short
+How to fix a white paper that’s too short

 Here are some signs your draft white paper is too short:

-• The title promises a deep dive, but the draft just skims the surface
+• The title promises a deep dive, but the draft only skims the surface

 • Your reviewers say there’s not enough there

-Remember, B2B prospects want useful info that helps them understand an issue, solve a problem, or make a decision.
+B2B prospects want useful information that helps them understand an issue, solve a problem, or make a decision.

 What if you get them interested enough to download your white paper, but it’s so short it doesn’t engage them?

-• Idea is too small for a white paper
+• The topic was too small for a white paper

 Some solutions you can try